li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 The leading and trailing `(?<!\p{Han})` and `(?!\p{Han})` are used to avoid disambiguation from the sentences like "*你好*棒" (_You are so amazing_).
 All possible sentences matched by regexes used in this project represents a sentence with similar meanings, but in some scenario they might convey more of a contextual meaning and hence not a standard "greeting" defined by @Duranti_1997.
 Detailed explanation for other 3 regular expressions can be found in @regex-explain.

-After matching the greetings with regular expressions, the occurences of greetings in the corpus and movie subtitles are counted respectively and displayed in @occ.
+After matching the greetings with regular expressions, the occurrences of greetings in the corpus and movie subtitles are counted respectively and displayed in @occ.
 The results are visualized as the normalized stacked area chart shown in @viz.

 #figure(
   {